Seán Patrick O'Malley: Archbishop of Boston

-Known as a fixer in various Roman Catholic dioceses plagued by sexual abuse scandals, John Paul II appointed O'Malley as archbishop of the Archdiocese of Boston on July 1, 2003.
-He succeeded Cardinal Bernard Law, who had resigned as a consequence of the sexual abuse scandal there.
+Known as a fixer in various Roman Catholic dioceses plagued by sexual abuse scandals, O'Malley was appointed by John Paul II as archbishop of Boston on July 1, 2003.
+He succeeded Cardinal Bernard Law, who had resigned as archbishop as a consequence of the sexual abuse scandal in the archdiocese.

-On July 3, 2019, the archdiocese released a statement revealing that O'Malley had agreed to accept Pope Francis' request to stay on as Archbishop of Boston "for a few more years," despite the fact that O'Malley, as required, submitted his letter of resignation upon turning 75 years of age.
-Archdiocese spokesperson Terry Donilon said O'Malley was "really relieved" about the Vatican's decision and that "He loves being the archbishop of Boston and so we're pleased that that was settled right out of the box."
-The archdiocese statement also claimed that "The Cardinal is pleased to have the continued confidence of the Holy Father and looks forward to continuing to serve the people of God in Boston and in support of the Pope’s ministry in leading the universal church."

 Cardinal

 Pope Benedict XVI elevated O'Malley to the rank of cardinal-priest in the consistory of March 24, 2006.
-O'Malley was assigned the titular church of Santa Maria della Vittoria, Rome.
-The following May, O'Malley was named as a member of both the Congregation for the Clergy and the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life in the Roman Curia.
+O'Malley was assigned the titular church of Santa Maria della Vittoria in Rome.
+In May 2007, Benedict XVI named O'Malley as a member of both the Congregation for the Clergy and the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life in the Roman Curia.
 In late September 2009, he became a member of the Presidential Council of the Pontifical Council for the Family.

-On September 19, 2006, O'Malley became the first cardinal with a personal blog.
-As of Christmas 2006 he began offering a regular podcast as well.
-He views the podcasts as "yet another tool [he] can use to reach the young people in our Church who more and more are turning to the Internet for their information."
+In September 2006, O'Malley became the first cardinal to create a personal blog.
+In December 2006, he began offering a regular podcast as well.
+He viewed the podcasts as "yet another tool [he] can use to reach the young people in our Church who more and more are turning to the Internet for their information."